-Deploy Execute the 'Deploy' command of the selected script.
-Start Simulation Start the simulation referenced by the 'Analyzer Script Simulation' page.
-Edit Open the selected script in the 'Analyzer Scripts Editor'. Сору Copy the selected script to the Enterprise Architect clipboard.
+Execute the 'Commit' source control command of the selected script.
+Execute the 'Working Copy' source control command of the selected script.
+Execute the 'Repository' source control command of the selected script.
+Execute the 'Run Javascript' command of the selected script.
+Start the simulation referenced by the 'Analyzer Script Simulation' page.
+Start a simulation of the selected Executable Statemachine Artifact.
+Open the selected script in the 'Analyzer Scripts Editor'.
+Copy the selected script to the Enterprise Architect clipboard.

 Paste Paste the most-recently copied script to the same Package as the selected script.
 You can paste the copied script several times; each copy has the suffix 'Copy'.
 To rename the copied script, press F2 and overtype the script name.
 Delete Delete the selected script; there is no prompt for confirmation.
 To delete a Package from the Execution Analyzer window, delete the scripts from the Package.
 When the last script is deleted, the Package is no longer listed.
-Set as Model Default Set the selected script as the default script for the model.
-The icon to the left of the script changes color; any previous model default reverts to normal.
-Help Display the Help topic for this window.
+Package Default Set the selected script as the default script for the Package.
+The icon to the left of the script changes color; any previous Package default reverts to normal.